CattiusW/skyremote.koplugin/README.md

-UNTESTED
+## UNTESTED
-how to use. download the repository and drag the .koplugin folder into koreader plugins.
+# how to use.
+1. download the repository and drag the .koplugin folder into koreader plugins.
+2. compiled for a hf kindle paperwhite 10th gen
-Compiling yourself if you dont trust me: compile remote.c for your kindle hooray!
+### Compiling yourself if you dont trust me:
+compile remote.c for your kindle hooray!